Fan (G)

 Static pressure gain table, dp(w,q) —

-pressure increase for pressure parameterization
+pressure increment for pressure parameterization

 Details